 var accountType = maxApi >= 1.6 ?
 Office.context.mailbox.userProfile.accountType : null;

 accountType == “office365” ||

 accountType == “outlookCom”;

 A similar pseudocode could be produced to determine if the platform / accountType supports SSO.

 It’s also worth pointing out that as accountType was not introduced until Requirement Set 1.6, it is impossible to determine the accountType for Desktop 2013 and 2016 as they are at Requirement Set 1.4.

 Once we have determined this, we can dynamically toggle the attachments related features of the Add-In on and off.
-This ensures that we can provide our Add-In on the widest possible range of platforms, and where some features are not available on certain platforms, we can dynamically toggle those features on and off.
+This ensures that we can provide our Add-In on the widest possible range of platforms.
+Where some features are not available on certain platforms, we can dynamically toggle those features on and off.

 For more information on Microsoft Office Add-Ins, please take a look at the other posts in this series.
 Alternatively, please contact us today to find out how we can help you with your WOPI integration.